d1hr2uv/d1hr2uv/README.md

 ### 📍 Location: Kolkata, India
 ### 🏛️ Institution: Indian Association for the Cultivation of Science (IACS)
-### 🎓 Program: Masters in Deep Learning & Genomics
+### 🎓 Program: Masters in Computer Science
 ---

 ## 🚀 About Me
 Welcome to my profile!
-I'm Dhruba, a dedicated Masters student at IACS, Kolkata, immersing myself in the groundbreaking fields of deep learning, drug discovery, and genomics.
+I'm Dhruba, a dedicated Masters student at IACS, Kolkata, researching at the intersection of deep learning, drug discovery, and genomics.
 My academic journey is a blend of rigorous research and a deep-seated passion for the intersection of technology and life sciences.
 I aspire to contribute to meaningful innovations and solutions that address complex biological challenges.

 ## 🌐 Interests
 - 🧠 **Deep Learning**: Advancing the capabilities of AI to understand complex patterns and improve predictive models in healthcare.